uvarov-frontend/vanilla-calendar-pro/package/public/README.md

 If you use every extension, keep the full stylesheet: it compresses better than importing all six parts.

+The downloadable `package.zip` includes the five complete stylesheets.
+Modular CSS is available in the npm package and through direct CDN URLs.

 ## Layouts

 The calendar contains custom `layouts` for each calendar type, which allow you to change the calendar structure to suit your needs.